VisitRome.com

 Full price €16, reduced €14 for EU citizens aged 18-25.
 Free for children under 6.
 The ticket includes entry to both Palazzo dei Conservatori and Palazzo Nuovo.
 Book tickets online to skip the ticket office queue.
 The Roma Pass includes free or discounted entry.

 Time Needed: Allow 2-3 hours for a thorough visit to the museums.
-Add 30 minutes to explore the piazza and church, plus time to enjoy the Forum views from the back terrace.
+Add 30 minutes to visit the piazza and church, plus time to enjoy the Forum views from the back terrace.
 Art enthusiasts could easily spend half a day here.

 Accessibility: The Cordonata provides relatively easy access to the piazza for those with mobility issues.
 The museums have elevators and are wheelchair accessible.
 However, the Santa Maria in Aracoeli church requires climbing 124 steps with no alternative access.

-Best Times to Visit: Weekday mornings (9:30-11:00 AM) offer the quietest experience.
+Best Times to Visit: Weekday mornings (9:30-11:00 AM) offer the quietest visit.
 Late afternoon (after 5:00 PM) sees fewer visitors and provides beautiful light for photography.
 Sunset from the back terrace overlooking the Forum is particularly impressive.

 Combining Capitoline Hill with Nearby Attractions